-As a result, management adopts an ESG "rating improvement" approach, which consists of obtaining an average ESG rating for the portfolio which is higher than the average ESG score for the comparison SRI universe, including those securities comprising the ICE BofA 1-3 Year Euro Corporate Index (ER01), after eliminating 30% of the index weighting.
+Management adopts an ESG "rating improvement" approach, which consists of obtaining an average ESG rating for the portfolio, which is higher than the average ESG rating for the comparison SRI universe, including those securities comprising the Bank of America Merrill Lynch Euro Corporate Index, after eliminating 30% of the index weighting.
 These eliminated securities correspond to the exclusion of private issuers featuring on the management company's sector-based and norm-based exclusion lists for the purposes of the SRI Label, as well as securities with the lowest ESG scores.